cmdoret/master_archive/README.md

 * `ploidy`: This folder contains scripts required to classify males as diploid or haploid based on the genomic data.
   + `haplo_males.py`: Uses the inbreeding coefficient of daughters in each family to compute a homozygosity threshold in each family and males above this threshold are considered haploid.
 The implementation is flexible and allows to change the threshold formula easily.
 A table is then returned with the inferred ploidy of each individual.
+  + `comp_thresh.R`: Plots the ploidy inferred by different threshold, using tables produces by `haplo_males.py`.
+Allows to visually selevt the most realistic threshold formula.

 * `assoc_mapping`: This folder contains scripts used to locate candidate CSD region(s).